3 Guidelines for Decreasing Back Pain

 A patient I worked with had injured his neck, and the pain would not go away.
 After a few months of decreased activity and increasing pain, he finally pursued Physical Therapy.
 These are the guidelines I followed to help him recuperate and return to pain free activity!

-Don’t allow back pain to let you become inactive.
+The most important guideline: don’t allow back pain to let you become inactive.

 Studies are showing that physical activity can help decrease chronic back pain!
 I reinforced his decision to pursue help, and instructed him on how to resume safe activity.